awjchen/SonoCleaner/doc/usersGuide.md

 This program completely ignores the values under the 'Time' column of the .ssa file, and assumes that all data points are uniformly separated by the 'Sample time interval' (found on line 6 of the .ssa file).
+This makes the programming simpler.

 The first data point is always displayed at time of 0 seconds.